 - Lipstick, lip stain, lip gloss: 6 Months to a year.
 Since they are not liquid, they can remain bacteria-free for up to a year.

 - Powders of any kind: Two Years.
-Unless your powder starts to change color os begins to smell, you should be good to go for up to two years.
+Unless your powder starts to change color or begins to smell, you should be good to go for up to two years.

 04 of 09

 Newspapers and Magazines

 This is a huge source of clutter for many households!
 People like to hang onto their daily papers well past their expiration dates.
 Here are some guidelines: